 He was born in Houston, Texas and raised in Southern California earning his bachelor’s degree from UCLA and graduated Summa cum Laude.
 He completed medical school at UC Davis in Sacramento, California and completed his orthopedic surgery residency at USC and Los Angeles County Hospital before receiving additional specialized training in adult and pediatric spinal surgery during his fellowship at UC Davis Medical Center and Shriners Hospitals for Children Northern California.

-Dr. Avramis is involved in the advancement of the field of spinal surgery through research, publication and membership in various societies such as the American Academy of Orthopedic Surgeons and the North American Spine Society.
+Dr. Avramis is involved in the advancement of the field of spinal surgery through research, publication and membership in various societies such as the American Academy of Orthopedic Surgeons, North American Spine Society and the Scoliosis Research Society.
+Dr. Avramis has contributed to more than 30 medical publications and spine textbook chapters, and he has a medical patent to his credit.
 In addition to the book chapters and research projects he has published, Dr. Avramis is interested in developing tools and techniques allowing patients to have a more successful and less painful surgical experience.

 Focus on Scoliosis

-Baylor Scoliosis Center is the facility in this area dedicated to Scoliosis deformities, complex spine surgeries and revision surgeries.
+Baylor Scott & White Scoliosis Center is the facility in this area dedicated to Scoliosis deformities, complex spine surgeries and revision surgeries.
 As a result of this focus, we’re able to direct our time, talent and resources into providing a greater range of options and thoughtful, individualized care.